Zilliqa/ZIP/zips/zip-11.md

 will be able to vote on proposals alongside Zilliqa Research on making decisions.
 More on this will be released as a separate ZIP.

-Since the purpose of gZIL will mainly be in voting in a DAO (and potentially earning benefits from the DAO), gZIL must capture token holders that are long-term ecosystem participants with a deep-rooted interest in making the Zilliqa ecosystem grow and succeed.
+Since the first utility of gZIL will be in voting in a DAO (and potentially earning benefits from the DAO), gZIL must capture token holders that are long-term ecosystem participants with a deep-rooted interest in making the Zilliqa ecosystem grow and succeed.
 Issuing gZIL alongside staking rewards aims